 Pets take over the school

 As a result, schools all over the country have invited programs that bring therapeutic pets for the children to play with.
-The benefits to the kids who participate in these programs are exhibited in significantly fewer disciplinary actions against—and less aggressive activity from—kids that participate in these programs.
+The benefits to the kids who participate in these programs are exhibited in significantly fewer disciplinary actions and less aggressive activity from compared to kids that didn’t participate in these programs.
 Grades also have been seen to improve, as discipline and responsibility are instilled from socializing with the pets.
 Teaching them tricks and playing with them, even for as little as an hour a week, have been shown to improve the children’s overall behavior.
 Furthermore, programs like this grant the benefit of bringing domesticated animals to children who don’t have pets at home, providing interactions they may not have elsewhere.

 Bullying has been proven to lead to depression and a variety of other mental illnesses, but taking care of a pet can offset this very strongly.
 Giving a bullied child someone to bond with, pets can help ease the pain of being bullied by providing understanding, love, and support.
 Pets, especially dogs and cats, are also sensitive to our emotions and tend to react accordingly.
 What better to have if being bullied than a compassionate friend that wants to make us happy?
 Children also talk to their pets, and this is a therapeutic way of coping with their emotions, which has the dual benefit of helping work out feelings and providing positive social interaction.
 This can prevent your child from being a bully!